Kilkivan, Queensland: Attractions

 The Kilkivan and District Museum and information centre in the main street features extensive displays which pay tribute to the region's early pioneers.

 The country town features parks and restored historical buildings.
 Kilkivan has antique stores, a historical walk, and a cafe and B&B housed in the town's original bank.

 Kilkivan is one of the few towns on the Bicentennial National Trail.
 A stone plaque commemorates the opening of the trail in 1988.

 The Kilkivan Great Horse Ride is held annually in April.
 Over 1,000 horses and riders start from five points around Kilkivan and travel 20 - 30 km along parts of the National Trail to Kilkivan for the Grand Parade down the main street.

 Mudlo Gap is a popular forest park 8.5 km north of Kilkivan.

 The Mount Clara chimney of Mount Clara Copper Smelter, thought to be the oldest surviving mining industry chimney in Queensland, and also among the first to have been built, is located 13 km by road outside town, and is now conserved as a tourist attraction.

 The Kilkivan to Kingaroy Rail Trail follows the old railway line between the two towns.
 It is 88 km long and passes through Goomeri, Murgon, Wondai, Tingoora, Wooroolin, Memerambi, and Crawford.
 The trail from Kilkivan to Murgon is unsealed.
 The first creek crossing is of Coppermine Creek about 2.5 km south west of Kilkivan.
 A low level bridge was opened across Wide Bay Creek in October 2021.
-Short distances between towns means coffee is never far away.